×

 Is there a lot of diversity?
 Are people in Quebec City accepting of differences?

 "Yes, there is a lot of diversity in Quebec City.
 It has a strong immigrant population and is home to many immigrants from various countries around the world.
 Additionally, the city is home to many different cultures, religions, and languages.
 As such, people in Quebec City are generally accepting and tolerant of cultural differences.
-They take pride in the city’s cultural diversity and often celebrate differences through festivals and events," said one expat who made the move to Quebec City.
+They take pride in the city’s cultural diversity and often celebrate differences through festivals and events," wrote a member in Quebec City.

 AGS Worldwide MoversAGS Worldwide Movers